mradmacher/bibwiki/README.md

 Attributions
 ------------
-Descriptions of BibTeX fields and entry types are from Wikipedia article on [BibTeX](https://en.wikipedia.org/wiki/BibTeX).
+Descriptions of BibTeX fields and entry types are taken from Wikipedia article on [BibTeX](https://en.wikipedia.org/wiki/BibTeX).